How a Murder in the Grand Canyon Changed Three Lives

 “Where’s your husband?”

 “Oh, my husband is working,” I said.
 “He couldn’t come with me.”
 This was a lie.
 My husband, Mike, and I had just split up.
-Several months before my visit to Supai, Mike had told me that he had quit his job although I suspected he had been fired.
+Several months before my visit to Supai, Mike had told me that he had quit his job, although I suspected he had been fired.
 He had started going on drinking binges again.
-It was the latest in a long line of jobs lost while I held down multiple jobs to support the two of us along with our 10-year-old son Austin.
-On top of that, I had been trying to care for my ill parents, both of whom had become increasingly incapacitated as they slipped into the clutches of Alzheimer’s disease.
+It was the latest in a long line of jobs lost while I held down multiple jobs to support the two of us along with our ten-year-old son, Austin.
+On top of that, I had been trying to care for my ill parents, who had become increasingly incapacitated as they slipped into the clutches of Alzheimer’s disease.
 The only thing that felt right about my life at that moment was being a journalist, finding reasons to hike in Grand Canyon, and an unexplainable if not unreasonable determination to uncover the whole story behind what had happened to Tomomi.
-So, despite the gag order from the Havasupai Tribal Council, I decided to tell Damon that I was writing a magazine article about the murder.
-I offered to buy him a cup of coffee and we went inside the café.
+So despite the gag order from the Havasupai Tribal Council, I decided to tell Damon that I was writing a magazine article about the murder.
+I offered to buy him a cup of coffee, and we went inside the café.

 When I asked Damon about the vandalism around the village, he said it was caused by the youth in the tribe who had lost their traditional ways.
 “The kids go to boarding school and bring back negative influences.”
 Damon talked so softly, his voice was barely audible as he looked beyond me at some tourists walking to their seats with baskets of fries.
 “TV has become our culture, not the elders,” he whispered.
 “The dominant culture tells our kids: buy, obey, consume.
 Their parents are under the bad influences too, getting drunk and addicted to meth.
 I am trying to educate our people about ways to fight the dominant culture, about how to politicize their ideas like Leonard Peltier did with the American Indian Movement.”